AppGambitStudio/mychat/README.md

 ## 🗄 Database & Migrations

-The project uses **SQLite** for simplicity and portability.
+The project uses **Postgres** for simplicity and portability.
 The database file is located at `backend/dev.db`.

 ### Schema
 -   **Users**: Authentication and account details.